elias-lee/lelias.github.io/_posts/2023-03-07-neural-networks.md

 0 & \text{if } \quad w_1x_1 + w_2x_2 + b < 0
 \end{cases} $$

 If the calculated output exceeds a given threshold, it activates or "fires" the node giving an output.
 The output given becomes the input to the following layer.
-Each unit doing this job is called Threshold logic units (or TLUs).
+Each unit doing this job is called <color_red>Threshold logic units (or TLUs)</color_red>.

 ### How TLU learns

 <img src = "https://github.com/elias-lee/lelias.github.io/blob/master/_posts/resources/ml_study/TLU_with_sigma.gif?raw=true" style="max-width: 100%;">
 </p>